ApplefaceLisa/WebDev/JavaScript/readme.md

     }());
     ```

     The problem of closure can be fixed by closing the setTimeout() method in an IIFE, and defining a private variable to hold the current copy of i.
     ```javascript
     function printFruits(fruits){
-      for (var i = 0; i &lt; fruits.length; i++) {
+      for (var i = 0; i < fruits.length; i++) {
         (function(){
           var current = i;                    // define new variable that will hold the current value of "i" setTimeout( function(){